TommyTranT/easybank/personal_notes.md

 * Browsers will default h1 font to bold but wont show it in the dev tools

 * for header fronts you want to add line-height to 1 and for other longer text you want it to be bigger like 1.3 depending on the design

+* before and after. what ever image is in after will appear ontop of before